Chinese unification: Taiwan

-Taiwan has a complicated history of being administered by larger powers including the Dutch East India Company, the Southern Ming, the Qing dynasty and the Empire of Japan.
+Taiwan has a complicated history of being at least partially occupied and administered by larger powers including the Dutch East India Company, the Kingdom of Tungning (purporting to be a continuation of the Southern Ming), the Qing dynasty and the Empire of Japan.
 Taiwan first came under direct Chinese control when it was invaded by the Manchu-led Qing dynasty in 1683.

 The island remained under Qing rule until 1895 when it was ceded to the Empire of Japan under the Treaty of Shimonoseki.
 Following the Axis powers' defeat in World War II in 1945, the Kuomintang-led Republic of China gained control of Taiwan.
 Some Taiwanese resisted ROC rule in the years following World War II.
 The ROC violently suppressed this resistance which culminated in the February 28 Incident in 1947.
-With the end of the Chinese Civil War in 1950, Taiwan and mainland China were separated from each other with governments on both sides aiming for a military takeover of the other.
+At the de facto end of the Chinese Civil War in 1950, KMT and CCP government faced each other across the Strait, with each aiming for a military takeover of the other.

+From 1928 to 1942, the CCP maintained that Taiwan was a separate nation.
+In a 1937 interview with Edgar Snow, Mao Zedong stated "we will extend them (the Koreans) our enthusiastic help in their struggle for independence.
+The same thing applies for Taiwan."

 The irredentist narrative emphasizing the importance of a unified Greater China area, which purportedly include Taiwan, arose in both the Kuomintang and the CCP in the years during and after the civil war.
 For the PRC, the claim of the Greater China area was part of a nationalist argument for territorial integrity.
 In the civil war years it set the communist movement apart from the ROC, which had lost Manchuria, the ancestral homeland of the Qing emperors, to Japan in 1932.